programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 activity:
 topics: [topic, topic-example]
 abstract: Short abstract of this lesson
-avatar_alt: Visual description of lesson image
+avatar_alt: Drawing of a star-cluster
 doi:
 lesson-partners: [Jisc, The National Archives]
 partnership-url: /jisc-tna-partnership